What does the merger mean for Sunsuper members and employers?

 *Past performance is not a reliable indicator of future performance.
 Australian Retirement Trust’s Super Savings has adopted the same products, services and investments as Sunsuper.
 The Sunsuper Balanced option for Super-savings accounts has identical investments to the Balanced Pool in the Lifecycle Investment Strategy.
 Members invested in the Lifecycle Investment Strategy are invested 100% in the Balanced Pool until age 55.

-Will members still be able to access financial advice at no additional cost?
+Will members still be able to access financial advice?

 Will Dream Rewards still be available?